 The most likely sources of BLV exposure are raw or rare beef and raw (unpasteurized) milk.
 A 2020 Brazilian study reported that women who consumed raw milk had high rates of BLV DNA in breast tissue samples.
 Breast cancer patients living in a region of Brazil where unpasteurized dairy products are normally consumed were found to have higher rates (96%) of BLV than healthy women (59%).

 Raw milk labelled "organic" is not necessarily BLV-free.
-Pasteurization destroys this virus (as well as bird flu virus, which was shown to be prevalent in US dairy herds as of early 2024).
-Note that consuming raw milk has also been linked to foodborne illnesses due to contamination with pathogenic bacteria.
+Pasteurization destroys this virus (as well as bird flu virus, which has been shown to be prevalent in US dairy herds as of early 2024).
+Note that raw milk has also been linked to foodborne illnesses due to contamination with pathogenic bacteria.

 Animal studies of milk consumption